-Thousands of Calusa Indians were here when the Spanish came in 1539 looking for the Fountain of Youth.
+Thousands of Calusa Indians were here when the Spanish came in 1513 looking for gold and slaves.
 Within a couple of centuries, the once mighty Calusa Chiefdom was decimated by European diseases and slave trading.
 The few survivors moved to the Florida Keys and on to Cuba.
 Some may have been assimilated into Seminole tribes that had taken refuge in South Florida.

 In the 1870's, government surveyors in a remote part of Southwest Florida pitched camp along the waterway now known as the Imperial River.
 After the crew left, the site became know as Survey.
 The waterway became known as Surveyor's Creek.

 During the next decade only a few homesteaders moved into the area.In the late 1880's the population of the area more than doubled when Braxton B. Comer bought 6000 acres of land around Survey and imported 50 Negro families from Alabama with mules and equipment to work his large plantation growing pineapples, bananas, coconuts and other kinds of fruit.

 The next ten years saw a boom in the planting of citrus groves, and within a few years, Survey developed from a scattering of homesteaders into a community.
 In 1897, the pioneers built a small, thatched-roof, log-walled public school.
 In 1901, a Post Office was opened in the town of Survey, and by 1910 the frame two-story, Eagle Hotel was in business catering to visitors attracted to the unspoiled area's bounty of hunting and fishing.
 By 1912, there were 70 students from 20 families enrolled in public school.